AP-Computer-Science-Guide/ap-computer-science-guide.github.io/README.md

 AP Computer Science Guide
 ===================================
 This is an AP Computer Science Guide I made.
-For the solutions for assignments go to [https://github.com/CreaturePhil/AP-Computer-Science](https://github.com/CreaturePhil/AP-Computer-Science).
+For the guide, click [here](http://ap-computer-science-guide.github.io/).
+For the solutions for assignments click [here](https://github.com/CreaturePhil/AP-Computer-Science).